thewhitecircle/ctf_writeups/cyber_apocalypse_2025/crypto/Traces.md

 ## Traces
 > Solved by Starry-Lord

-We were given a server.py which allowed us to connect to an irc chat with encrpyted messages.
+We were given a server.py which allowed us to connect to an IRC chat with encrypted messages.

 One notable thing in that server.py was: